Watch our 14th Annual Legislative Town Hall here!

 Please use the passcode: 5!Et=Z00

-The Board of Directors and staff at The Resource Exchange (TRE) take seriously our role in contributing to thoughtful public policy and legislative advocacy that benefits the people we serve and their families.
-Legislation and the Rule and Regulations that result from it can significantly impact our families and TRE’s ability to support them in a person-centered, person-directed way.
+The TRE Board of Directors and staff take seriously our role in contributing to thoughtful public policy and legislative advocacy that benefits the people we serve with Intellectual and Developmental Disabilities (IDD) and their families.
+Legislation and the Rules and Regulations that result from it can significantly impact the people we serve and TRE’s ability to support them in a person-centered, person-directed way.

 Our focus tends to be in the following areas: